 Where can it take you?

-Electronics and telecommunication Engineers are in great demand because of the rapid advancement of the electronics and telecommunication technologies and their applications in the region and around the Globe.
-These advancements create continuous job opportunities for competent Engineers who are able to deal and develop these disciplines further.
-The broadness of the Electronics and Telecommunication Engineering allows our graduates to have great career prospects.
-Typical employers (including and not limited to) are telecommunication service providers, companies from the Oil & Gas industry, petrochemical companies, Bio-Medical companies, defense and security, remote sensing companies and Government entities.
-Opportunities are also available in manufacturing, transport and rail, aviation and many other industries.
-Moreover, Electronics and Telecommunication Engineers have the skills and the ability to start their own businesses in the booming market situation and the opportunities are countless.
-If the student is interested in pursuing postgraduate studies after successfully completing the degree, then having a British qualification will facilitate admission to top universities in the world.
+These advancements create continuous job opportunities for competent Engineers who can deal with and develop these disciplines further.
+The broadness of Electronics and Telecommunication Engineering allows our graduates to have great career prospects.
+Typical employers (including and not limited to) are telecommunication service providers, companies from the Oil & Gas industry, petrochemical companies, Bio-Medical companies, defence and security, remote sensing companies, and Government entities.

 Programme Structure